PanosChatzi/panos-chatz/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in exercise physiology at Aristotle University of Thessaloniki, Greece.
-My research interests include oxygen transport and delivery, sports nutrition, exercise performance and fatigue.
-I am also passionate about programming with R and science communication.
+My research interests include redox biology, erythrocyte metabolism, oxygen transport, exercise performance and fatigue.
+I am also passionate about R programming and science communication.

-In my project, I am studying the redox effects of exercise and antioxidant supplementation on fatigue following a quantitative approach.
-My aim is to implement systems biology and computational methods in the field of exercise physiology.
+In my project, I am studying the effects of exercise-induced oxidative stress on oxygen delivery and fatigue.
+My higher aim is to implement systems biology and computational methods in the fields of exercise physiology and biochemistry.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.